 - A. Purpose.
 To provide a procedure for the timely and efficient review by the Development Review BoardCommission of any proposals for Planned Unit Developments.
 Planned Unit Development review is intended to combine subdivision and site plan review into a unified process.
 This Section is intended to supplement the procedures set forth in Section 502 above and shall be reviewed under the applicable standards of Section 723. - B. Review Requirements and Review Standards.
 With the exception of applications for Exposition Center PUD's, the review of applications for a Planned Unit Development approval shall include: - 1.
-For major applications include review of a Preliminary Development Conceptual Plan and review of a Final Development Plan when the proposed development includes six (6) or more units. - 2.
+For major applications include review of a Conceptual Preliminary Development Conceptual Plan and review of a Final Development Plan when the proposed development includes six (6) or more units.
+Review of a Preliminary Development Plan between Conceptual Plan review and Final Development Plan submittal is optional but recommended. - 2.
 For minor applications review of a Conceptual Plan and review of a Final Development Plan when the proposed development includes less than six (6) units.
 Review of a Preliminary Development Plan between Conceptual Plan review and Final Development Plan submittal is optional but highly recommended. - 3.
 Where applicable, Site Plan Approval where applicable is also required.
 All applicable site plan information as outlined in Section 502.F shall be submitted with all final development plans. - 1.
-General Review Standards - (a) Physical characteristics of the site and relation to surrounding properties. - (b) Relationship to major transportation facilities, including mass transit, walkways and bike paths. - (c) Design characteristics of the proposal and compatibility to adjoining developed land. - (d) Unique design or land planning characteristics. - (e) Methods used to provide a transition between adjoining uses and proposed uses including, but not limited to, setbacks, screening, fencing, building designand parking design. - (f) The preservation of unique natural physical characteristics. - (g) Building design compatibility with adjoining structures. - (h) Other criteria, as deemed necessary by the Commission to evaluate the merits of a specific proposal.
+General Review Standards - (a) Physical characteristics of the site and relation to surrounding properties. - (b) Relationship to major transportation facilities, including mass transit, walkways and bike paths. - (e) Design characteristics of the proposal and compatibility to adjoining developed land. - (d) Unique design or land planning characteristics. - (e) Methods used to provide a transition between adjoining uses and proposed uses including, but not limited to, setbacks, screening, fencing, building designand parking design. - (f) The preservation of unique natural physical characteristics. - (g) Building design compatibility with adjoining structures. - (h) Other criteria, as deemed necessary by the Commission to evaluate the merits of a specific proposal.